pali-english/pali-english.github.io/README.md

 good is restraint of the ear;
 restraint of the nose is good;
 good is restraint of the tongue.

+    Cakkhunā: with the eye
+    Saṁvaro: restraint, control
+    Sādhu: is good, good is
+    Sotena: with the ear
+    Ghānena: with the nose
+    Jivhāya: with the tongue

 Kāyena saṁvaro sādhu,
 sādhu vācāya saṁvaro;